pletch/esphome-vistaECP-idf/README.md

 Refer to original project page for background and details on installation and circuit design.

 Note that this fork compiles using ESP-IDF rather than Arduino framework in ESPHome.
-ESPHome Arduino is currently stuck on ESP-IDF v4.4 base for forseeable future.
-Many of my newer gen ESP32 (C3, C6, S3) show improved connection stability on ESP-IDF v5+.

 Fork is shared here for the benefits of any others that might want to use it.
 No warranty is expressed or implied with the software contained herein as explained in the license documentation.